logicly-au/pmhc-mds-spec/doc/validation-rules.rst

       * and must not be before :ref:`dfn-organisation_start_date`
       * and must not be after :ref:`dfn-organisation_end_date`
       * and must not be in the future
+  15. On :ref:`dfn-funding_source` the value '27: Way Back Support Service' must only be used in conjunction with the Wayback Extension.

 .. _service-contact-practitioner-current-validations: